fbpx

 Dr Catherine planned for their work to continue long after she and Reg were gone.

-Today, Hamlin Fistula Ethiopia comprises Hamlin’s Addis Ababa Fistula Hospital, five Hamlin regional fistula hospitals, the Hamlin College of Midwives, the Hamlin Rehabilitation and Reintegration Centre, Desta Mender (‘Joy Village’) and over 90 remote rural Hamlin Midwifery Centers.
-Hamlin Fistula Ethiopia is fully staffed by over 550 Ethiopian professionals – many of whom were trained by Catherine – and who continue the Hamlin's’ work.
+Today, Hamlin Fistula Ethiopia comprises Hamlin’s Addis Ababa Fistula Hospital, five Hamlin regional fistula hospitals, the Hamlin College of Midwives, the Hamlin Rehabilitation and Reintegration Centre, Desta Mender (‘Joy Village’) and over 90 remote rural Hamlin Midwifery Centres.
+Hamlin Fistula Ethiopia is fully staffed by over 600 Ethiopian professionals – many of whom were trained by Catherine – and who continue the Hamlin's’ work.

 Neither of them ever sought accolades or acknowledgment.
 Both were humbled and grateful for the support of New Zealand donors to continue to fund this important work.